Digital Marketing Agency | SEO, Paid Social & PPC

 XML Sitemap

-The XML sitemap is a file that contains a website’s crucial pages, videos, and other significant files for search engines like Google to discover during site crawling.
-Along with the URLs, the sitemap also includes additional information, such as the last modification date and the availability of the content in other languages.
+The XML sitemap is a file that stores a website’s most important pages, videos, and other important files so that search engines like Google can find these in website crawling.
+Other additional information in a sitemap is a collection of the URLs, including the date it was last modified and the availability of the content in other languages.

-Moreover, specific content types such as videos, photos, and news-related content can be detailed in the XML sitemap, as per the Google Developers Sitemaps section.
+Moreover, with regard to the specific content types, videos, photos, and news-related content can be elaborated in the XML sitemap according to the Google Developers Sitemaps section.

-• In a sitemap, a video entry can indicate the video’s duration, rating, and suitability for certain age groups.
+• In a sitemap, a video entry can specify the video’s duration, rating, and whether it’s suitable for particular age groups.

-• A new entry can include details such as the article title and its publishing date.
+• A new entry may include the title of the article and the date of publication.

 HTML Sitemap